Nikhilpmarihal/Blinkit---Analysis--SSMS/README.md

-# Blinkit---Analysis--SSMS
-Blinkit Dataset: SQL Analysis Project
+Blinkit Analysis using SQL in SSMS

-This project demonstrates my proficiency in SQL for data exploration and analysis using a retail dataset from Blinkit (formerly Grofers).
-The dataset includes product details, outlet information, sales figures, and customer ratings.
+This project highlights a complete SQL based analysis of retail data from Blinkit formerly known as Grofers.
+The dataset includes detailed information on products, outlets, sales performance, and customer ratings.
+The objective of the project is to extract actionable insights by applying data cleaning, standardization, aggregation, and analytical querying techniques.

-TOOLS USED
+Tools Used

-SQL -(SSMS)
+SQL in SSMS
-Data Cleaning and Aggregation
+Data cleaning and standardization
-Analytical Queries
-Business Intelligence Concepts

-KEY OBJECTIVES
-Standardize categorical data for consistency.
-Derive meaningful sales insights.
-Analyze outlet performance across different dimensions.
-Evaluate customer preferences based on item and outlet features.

-TOTAL AND AVG SALES
+Aggregation and analytical query execution
+Business intelligence and retail analysis concepts

+Key Objectives

+Ensure consistency by standardizing categorical variables Generate meaningful insights related to sales performance Evaluate outlet level performance across multiple attributes Identify customer preferences linked to product and outlet characteristics

+Total and Average Sales

-Total Sales: 1.20 million
+Total sales amounted to 1.20 million
-Average Sales : 141 Thousand
+Average sales recorded at 141 thousand

-🏪 OUTLET ANALYSIS
-Highest sales observed in outlets established in 2005 and 2007.
+Outlet Analysis

-Outlets located in Tier 1 cities contributed the most to total revenue.
-Medium-sized outlets had the highest percentage share of total sales.
+Outlets established in 2005 and 2007 generated the highest sales Tier 1 city outlets contributed the maximum share to total revenue Medium sized outlets recorded the highest percentage contribution to sales

-🧂 ITEM FAT CONTENT INSIGHTS
-'Low Fat' products sold more on average than 'Regular' ones.
+Item Fat Content Insights

-These also received slightly higher average ratings, indicating a customer preference.
+Products tagged as Low Fat recorded higher average sales than Regular items Low Fat products also received marginally higher customer ratings, indicating a clear preference

-🍞 ITEM TYPE TRENDS
+Item Type Trends

-Certain categories like Snacks, Dairy, and Beverages contributed significantly to overall sales.
-Packaged Foods and Household categories also saw consistent sales and ratings.
+Categories such as Snacks, Dairy, and Beverages emerged as major contributors to overall sales Packaged Foods and Household items also maintained consistent sales and ratings

-🏢 OUTLET TYPE BREAKDOWN
+Outlet Type Breakdown

-Supermarkets and Grocery stores dominate both sales and item variety.
-Grocery stores had the highest average ratings, suggesting better customer satisfaction.
+Supermarkets and Grocery stores displayed strong performance in both sales and product variety Grocery stores topped the rating charts, showing higher customer satisfaction

-CONCLUSION
+Conclusion

-This SQL project showcases my ability to perform end-to-end data analysis, clean inconsistent entries, and generate valuable business insights from retail data.
-The findings can help optimize product listings, understand customer preferences, and improve outlet strategies.
+This SQL project demonstrates the ability to execute end to end data analysis using structured queries.
+It includes cleaning inconsistent data, performing complex aggregations, and deriving insights that can support product strategy, outlet optimization, and customer centric decisions within retail businesses.

 ![BlinkIT drawio](https://github.com/user-attachments/assets/02effa59-274f-4f75-9680-f613f6598e79)